hpuhr/jASTERIX/README.md

 Decoded JSON can also be written to a text or ZIP file using the appropriate arguments.

+## Questions & Request

+For additional information or request for additional categories / editions please contact the author.

 ## Author
 Helmut Puhr
 Contact: atsdb@gmx.at

-## Questions & Request

-For additional information or request for additional categories / editions please contact the author, who is open tu fulfil reasonable demands.

 ## Licenses
 The source code is released under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)